 Law Society Mediation Scheme

 Mediation is a private dispute resolution process where parties agree to refer their dispute to a mediator, whose role is to assist the parties in arriving at a mutually acceptable resolution of the dispute.
-Although the mediator is a neutral third party to the mediation process, the mediator is not an arbiter and does not make any decisions on behalf of the parties.
+It is often a cheaper and more efficient alternative to litigation and allows for disputing parties to preserve their relationship after the process.
+Although it involves a mediator who is a neutral third party to the mediation process, the mediator is not an arbiter and does not make any decisions on behalf of the parties.

-- The mediator has the freedom to conduct the mediation in any manner, with the view of facilitating the mediation of the dispute in accordance with the parties’ wishes.
+- Control over outcomes: The LSMS allows for parties to be directly involved in the decision making process.
+Parties are free to agree how, and in what form, they will present or inform the mediator of their case and the mediator has the freedom to conduct the mediation in any manner, with the view of facilitating the mediation of the dispute in accordance with the parties’ wishes.

-- All mediation sessions are private.
-All mediation communications are confidential and can only be disclosed with the consent of the party who made the communication.
+- Confidentiality: Mediation sessions under the LSMS are private and confidential.
+All mediation communications can only be disclosed with the consent of the party who made the communication.
 There is no formal record or transcript of the mediation.

 The LSMS Panel of Mediators